-Right next to the water spring there is the church of Saint Charalambos who is considered miraculous by the residents of the village.
-It probably dates back from the Venetian rule, however no frescoes are preserved today.
-During the Ottoman occupation it was turned into a mosque.
+Right next to the water spring there is the church of Saint Charalambos, considered miraculous by the residents of the village.
+It probably dates back from the Venetian rule, however, no frescoes are preserved today.
+During the Ottoman occupation, it was turned into a mosque.
 Opposite Agios Charalambos we meet the modern church of St. Peter, a Cretan saint who was Archbishop of Crete.